linode/docs/docs/guides/development/javascript/javascript-events-tutorial/index.md

 Here, the `onclick` event property is assigned a function, its event handler, which calls another function to display a message.

-It is necessary to wrap the `displayMessage` call in a function here because the call needs to pass an argument.
+It is necessary to wrap the `displayMessage` call in a function here because the call needs to pass a custom argument.
 However, you can reference a function name directly if it does not have a custom argument, like this:

     const displayActivationMessage = () => displayMessage("The message has been activated!");